 Vitamin E is known for being an antioxidant.
-Antioxidants play a major role in protecting cells from toxic free radicals, known for contributing to several conditions such as aging, cancer and cardiovascular disease in humans.
+Antioxidants play a major role in protecting cells from toxic free radicals, known for contributing to several conditions such as aging, cancer, and cardiovascular disease in humans.

-Perhaps one of the most dramatic stories concerning fish oil in dogs, is one published by Dogs Naturally Magazine.The owner had given her 3-year old Neapolitan mastiff 8 fish oil capsules when the dog was unable to get up.
+Perhaps one of the most dramatic stories concerning fish oil in dogs is one published by Dogs Naturally Magazine.
+An owner had given her 3-year-old Neapolitan mastiff eight fish oil capsules when the dog was unable to get up.
 Her research led to the assumption that her dog may have suffered from a vitamin E deficiency.
 This was further proven as, once her dog was given vitamin E, the symptoms disappeared.
 The entire story can be found on the owner's post on Dog Forums.

 Is Fish Oil Really Good for Dogs?

 At this point, you may be wondering if fish oil is really that beneficial to dogs.
 One concern is being depleted of vitamin E, but this can be easily replaced with supplementation.
 However, there are further concerns.
 One of them is the fact that fish oil can be easily contaminated with some relevant amounts of heavy metals and toxic chemicals.
-PCB's (polychlorinated biphenyls) dioxins, mercury and PCP (pentachloropheno) are just a few.
+PCBs (polychlorinated biphenyls) dioxins, mercury, and PCP (pentachlorophenol) are just a few.

 This is a big concern for humans and animals who consume fish oil supplements.
 Environmentalists for quite some time have shown a big concern over the illegal levels of carcinogens and chemicals in fish.
-What may seem like a good practice when supplementing with fish oil, may turn out being a bad depending on what type of fish oil you give your dog.
+What may seem like a good practice when supplementing with fish oil, may turn out to be bad depending on what type of fish oil you give your dog.
 Dr. Karen Becker recommends using krill oil which doesn't tend to accumulate heavy metals and provides natural antioxidant protection protecting from damage from free radicals.

 Fish oil is also quite perishable and prone to getting rancid.
 It's best to use fish oil that is stored in dark bottles versus fish oil that is stored in clear plastic.
 Let fish oil get rancid, and you are stuck with a product that does more harm than good due to the accumulation of free radicals.

-- Clinical Veterinary Advisor: Dogs and Cats, By Etienne Cote, Mosby; 3 edition (December 23, 2014)
+Clinical Veterinary Advisor: Dogs and Cats, By Etienne Cote, Mosby; 3 edition (December 23, 2014).

-- Cummings, Veterinary Medical Center, Tufts University, Important Nutrients for Pets with Heart Disease
+Cummings, Veterinary Medical Center, Tufts University, Important Nutrients for Pets with Heart Disease.

-- Dr. Mercola, Krill oil for dogs and cats, retrieved from the web on Sept, 7th, 2016
+Dr. Mercola, Krill oil for dogs and cats, retrieved from the web on Sept, 7th, 2016.